yasserfarouk/negmas/docs/overview.rst

 issue independently.
-We provide the utility function ``HyperVolumeUtilityFunction`` to handle this situation by allowing for representation of a set of nonlinear functions defined on arbitrary hypervolumes of the space of outcomes.
+We provide the utility function ``HyperVolumeUtilityFunction`` to handle this situation by allowing for representation of a set of nonlinear functions defined on arbitrary hyper-volumes of the space of outcomes.

-The simplext example is a nonlinear-function that is defined over the whole space but that nonlinearly combines several issues to calculate the utility.
+The simplest example is a nonlinear-function that is defined over the whole space but that nonlinearly combines several issues to calculate the utility.